 An introductory course in statistical procedures with applications to business, economics, and accounting.
-Students successfully completing this course will be able to: a) understand sampling methodology and bias when collecting data, b) conduct descriptive analysis of a dataset with tabular, graphical, and numerical methods, c) conduct inferential analysis using probability, hypothesis testing, and confidence intervals, and d) scrutinize and interpret results, draw meaningful conclusions and express this information in concise and informative way.
+Students successfully completing this course will be able to: 1) understand sampling methodology and bias when collecting data, 2) conduct descriptive analysis of a dataset with tabular, graphical, and numerical methods, 3) conduct inferential analysis using probability, hypothesis testing, and confidence intervals, and 4) scrutinize and interpret results, draw meaningful conclusions and express this information in concise and informative way.